prntkk/internship/README.md

 1. Open `http://localhost:3000` in your browser
 2. **Generate Page**: Type prompts to create AI-generated tweets
 3. **Feed Page**: View all your tweets and delete unwanted ones
+4. **External Posting**: Click "Review & Post to External Site" to post tweets to external Twitter clone
-4. Navigate between pages using the top navigation bar
+5. Navigate between pages using the top navigation bar

 ## Features in Detail